nvanlaerebeke/container-ubuntu/README.md

 ## Introduction

 Container with basic tools to quickly debug problems and test things on ubuntu.
-This is easier to deploy and dispose then setting up virtual machines.
+This is easier to deploy and dispose virtual machines all while keeping the host machine 'clean'.

 ## Building the image